Messier 74

 Messier 74 (also known as NGC 628 and Phantom Galaxy) is a large spiral galaxy in the equatorial constellation Pisces.
 It is about 32 million light-years away from Earth.
 The galaxy contains two clearly defined spiral arms and is therefore used as an archetypal example of a grand design spiral galaxy.
 The galaxy's low surface brightness makes it the most difficult Messier object for amateur astronomers to observe.
 Its relatively large angular (that is, apparent) size and the galaxy's face-on orientation make it an ideal object for professional astronomers who want to study spiral arm structure and spiral density waves.
 It is estimated that M74 hosts about 100 billion stars.

 Observation history

 M74 was discovered by Pierre Méchain in 1780.
 He then communicated his discovery to Charles Messier, who listed the galaxy in his catalog.
-In July 2022, it was observed by the James Webb Space Telescope, not long after it began taking its first pictures and observations and soon astronomy image processor Judy Schmidt made images of it available.
+In July 2022, it was observed by the James Webb Space Telescope.

 Structure

 M74 has two spiral arms that wind counterclockwise from the galaxy's center.
-The spiral arms widen as they get farther from M74's center, but one of the arms narrows and the end.
+The spiral arms widen as they get farther from M74's center, but one of the arms narrows at the end.
 The arms deviate slightly from a constant angle.

 Supernovae

-Three supernovae are known to have taken place within it: SN 2002ap, SN 2003gd, and SN 2013ej (the numbers denote the year).
-The latter was bright as 10th magnitude when viewed from the surface of Earth, so visible from almost all modern telescopes in a good night sky.
+Three supernovae have been observed in M74: